 Continue to brush twice a day, floss daily, and rinse with an antiseptic mouthwash.
 Remember, both of these forms of gum disease can be prevented with daily brushing and flossing.
 See your dentist twice a year for checkups and cleanings.

-If you have concerns about bleeding gums, schedule an appointment with University Dental Associates today.
+If you have concerns about bleeding gums, schedule an appointment today.
 We provide expert care and advice in proper dental hygiene as well as dental checkups, cleanings, and x-rays.
 Our dedicated dental professionals also specialize in tooth extraction and repair, tooth replacement, and restoration.
 Schedule an appointment online today or call us at 708-304-8406.